|Other Freelang resources|

 Is it possible for someone to come up with a language in order to unite various language speakers around the world?
 That is what Esperanto was intended to do.
 To become a common international language so as to facilitate easier communication between individuals from different nationalities.
 Esperanto was [...]

 Esperanto is a constructed language.
 Its name derives from Doktoro Esperanto, the pseudonym under which L. L. Zamenhof published the first book detailing Esperanto, the Unua Libro, in 1887.
 The word esperanto means 'one who hopes' in the language itself.
 Zamenhof's goal was to create an easy and flexible language that would serve as a universal second language to foster peace and international understanding.
 It is difficult to estimate the number of fluent speakers, it is between 100,000 and 2 million people.

-Download our free dictionary (for Windows) and browse both the Esperanto-English and the English-Esperanto lists.
+Download our free dictionary (for Windows or Android) and browse both the Esperanto-English and the English-Esperanto lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.